-I did my Masters in Management Studies in Marketing Major from the University of Mumbai, and soon landed a job as a research analyst in a KPO.
-After working there for a little over a year, in early 2008, I was thrilled to get a job in pre-sales in Capgemini, a company I had always loved, mainly because of its French roots (I love everything that is related to France, and Capgemini is headquartered there!)
+Armed with an MBA in Marketing from the University of Mumbai, I soon landed a job as a research analyst in a KPO.
+A little over a year, in early 2008, I was thrilled to get a job in pre-sales in Capgemini, a company I had always loved, mainly because of its French roots (I love everything that is related to France, and Capgemini is headquartered there!)
 Over five years of pre-sales in this wonderful organization, of which some time was spent in Sweden, and I had amassed a world of experience, knowledge, and of course, some amazing memories and wisdom.
 Around that time, I decided to quit so I could focus on my family and my newborn child.

 About a year later, in 2013, we moved to Japan, where I was in a unique position to teach business english to some high ranking officials.
 Needless to say, it was challenging, for the officials spoke only Japanese, and barely understood any other language!
 Challenge was succesfully over just a few weeks before the project was fulfilled, and we came back to India.

-One day, when I was done teaching the lesson for the day, and for once, had some free time to spare, I agreed to chat with the students.
-It was during this conversation, this chat, that the idea of sustainability took root in my mind, which in turn gave birht to my first book, “City Cousins Visit the Village,” an effort I am extremely proud of despite the myriad editing mistakes.
+One day, the lesson for the day over, our class had some time to spare, and we began chatting about random, mundane topics.
+This chat birthed the idea of sustainability in my mind, which in turn gave birth to my first book, “City Cousins Visit the Village,” an effort I am extremely proud of despite the myriad editing mistakes.

-In mid 2016, I had settled into life as a high school french teacher, when my husband told me about an opportunity to move to the US.
-The American Dream is hard to refuse, and I duly turned in my resignation and helped the school find a skilled french teacher to replace me.
+By mid 2016, life as a high school french teacher had grown on me, when my husband told me about an opportunity to move to the US.
+The American Dream is hard to refuse, and I duly turned in my resignation, and helped the school find a skilled french teacher to replace me.

 In Aug 2016, we arrived in the USA, by which point my mind was already busy with my next book, “The Mystery of Mia.”
-Around that time, I also founded my own LLC, “Arts by Ira,” an attempt to bring beautiful artefacts from artisans from underdeveloped countries to those that would treasure it.
-The business did well, and I closed it when I became too crunched for time.
+Around that time, I also founded my own LLC, “Arts by Ira,” an attempt to bring beautiful artefacts from artisans from underdeveloped countries to those that would treasure them.
+The business did well enough, and I closed it when I became too crunched for time.

-For now, I keep myself busy with writing short stories and wood working – a skill I never knew I had.
+For now, I keep myself busy with teaching (had to go back to my first love), writing short stories and occassionally wood working – a skill I never knew I had.
 My wood projects are posted on my instagram handle: wonderoflumber.
 In addition, I also volunteer in the Toy Group at the Wood Workers Guild of Alabama, wherein we make toys for the patients in several hospitals in and around Alabama, including the Children’s of Alabama.